qpttat2812/Interview-Test-Engineer/README.md

 They gave me some advanced SQL questions, then I had to give my solutions.
 There were some questions they had asked while I was answering.

 - Left join, inner join.
 And why I chose left join (I remembered a table is `Users`, another is `Banks` with key is bank ID).
-- They tested the knowledge about SQL query order why I gave them the solution.
+- They tested the knowledge about SQL query order while I gave them the solution.
 - Subquery, CTE.
 - SQL Funtions.